playcanvas/developer.playcanvas.com/content/tutorials/beginner/mouse-input.md

 ### Moving the mouse

 The first event handler is `onMouseMove`, this is fired whenever the mouse moves.
 For a `EVENT_MOUSEMOVE` event the `MouseEvent` object will have the current position of the mouse `x`, and `y` and also the change in position since the last event in `dx` and `dy`.
-In our tutorial we're using the current position of the mouse and moving the cube away from the cursor position.
+In our tutorial we're using the current position of the mouse and moving the cube to the cursor position.

 ### Mouse buttons